 Renovation Loan Program

-HomeStyle® Energy Loans
+HomeStyle® Refresh Loans

 Learn More

-What is a HomeStyle® Energy Loan?
+What is a HomeStyle® Refresh Loan?

 Eligible properties include:

-• 1-4 units, owner-occupied
+• 1-4 units

 • Historical Properties (require approval for repairs from governing historical society)